 2013Nisan1 starting at sunset at 17:46 on 2013March13 (moon seen at 17:41 - report number 586)

 2014Nisan1 starting at sunset at 18:58 on 2014April1 (according to Nehemiah Gordon's facebook page, the new moon was sighted at 19:25 on March 31 at two mountainous locations in Israel - (Kiryat Ata and Kerem BeYavneh) but not from Eilat or Jerusalem.
 Sunset in Jerusalem was 18:58 and civil twilight ended at 19:22 and nautical twilight ended at 19:51.
 The moon was not visible from Jerusalem during civil twilight, but was visible during nautical twilight.
 According to Nehemiah Gordon it was not visible anywhere in Southern Israel on the evening of March 31.
 So sunset March31 should have been been the start of the sacred year.
-We actually started the year on 2014April1 mistakenly believing that the moon had to bee seen during civil twilight in order that the total lunar eclipse on April15 at 07:47 GMT resulted in a blood moon.
+We actually started the year on 2014April1 mistakenly believing that the moon had to be seen during civil twilight.
+This lead to the total lunar eclipse of April15 at 07:47 GMT, falling upon Nisan14, which resulted in a blood moon.

 2015Nisan1 starting at sunset at 17:51 on 2015March21 (moon seen at 17:53 by Nehemia Gordon of Karaite Korner in the Eilat mountains.
 Tim Arndt saw it at 6:01pm.
 The new moon was also sighted from Kiryat Ata in northern Israel by Yoel Halevi at 6:38pm and by Naomi Halevi, Yedidyah Halevi, and Aharon Halevi at 6:46pm)